 There are no street lights on Coll (and long may it remain that way !) so if you visit off-season make sure you have several reliable torches.
-In mid winter it is VERY dark particulary around new moon.
+In mid winter it is VERY dark around new moon.
 Most Collachs carry at least two torches on their person and one spare in their car.
 Wind-up tourches are becoming more and more popular.

 The hotel, café and petrol station take most credit/debit cards.
-The village store only takes cash or cheques (with guarantee card), no credit/debit cards.
+The Island Stores only takes cash or cheques (with guarantee card), no credit/debit cards.

 There is a public phone box (remember them?) next to the public toilets at the middle pier in Arinagour - Location.
 Unfortunately, it's a classic BT phone box and the door is usually hanging off it's hinges, they aren't designed for Hebridean winds.
-Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip, although, even after many years, this one is waiting to be connected !
+Other payphones are located in the hotel lobby and inside terminal building #1 at Coll airstrip, although, even after many years, this one is still waiting to be connected !
 There is no payphone at the ferry terminal.

-The public toilets are located at the middle pier, next to the phone box, in Arinagour - Location.
-There are also toilets at the ferry terminal but they are not aways open.
+The public toilets are at the middle pier, next to the phone box, in Arinagour - Location.

 There is one church on Coll, the Kirk overlooking the village of Arinagour.
 For information about services please contact Neil in the Island Stores (01879 230484).